Romney's strong debate showing puts Europe on edge

-BRUSSELS, Oct 4 President Barack Obama's lacklustre performance in the first U.S. election debate provoked uneasiness in European capitals on Thursday, where hopes are mostly, if unofficially, pinned on his securing a second term.
+BRUSSELS President Barack Obama's lackluster performance in the first U.S. election debate provoked uneasiness in European capitals on Thursday, where hopes are mostly, if unofficially, pinned on his securing a second term.

 A flash poll by CNN showed 67 percent of viewers thought Romney had 'won', with just 25 percent for Obama.
 Intrade, an online prediction market, cut Obama's re-election prospects from 74 percent to 66 percent.